What Does it Take to Be an Utilities Meter Reader?

 |State||Annual Mean Salary|

-What Tools do Utilities Meter Readers Use?
+Tools & Technologies Used by Utilities Meter Readers

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Utilities Meter Readers: